huazzers/desma127/docs/reading-media.md

 Reading / Media 1 comes in TWO parts:

-1. a solo reading response; and
+1. a reading response; and
-2. a group media response.
+2. a media response.

-### PART 1: SOLO READING RESPONSE
+### READING RESPONSE

 Read **at least one** of these short essays about ideation/building ideas by these animators published in **Mostly Moving**, an independent animation journal: